Unity Software call volume above normal and directionally bullish

-Bullish option flow detected in Unity (U) Software with 56,936 calls trading, 3x expected, and implied vol increasing almost 6 points to 67.44%.
-Jan-25 30 calls and Feb-25 35 calls are the most active options, with total volume in those strikes near 14,400 contracts.
-The Put/Call Ratio is 0.20.
+Bullish option flow detected in Unity (U) Software with 34,063 calls trading, 2x expected, and implied vol increasing over 1 point to 61.64%.
+12/6 weekly 28.5 calls and Jan-26 42 calls are the most active options, with total volume in those strikes near 15,800 contracts.
+The Put/Call Ratio is 0.10.
 Earnings are expected on February 24th.

 Don't Miss our Black Friday Offers: